 Existing national security and emergency preparedness (NSEP) communications services in multiple countries provide priority for voice and data exchanges on public networks.
 NSEP Priority Access is intended to provide capabilities to support such priority services on IEEE 802.11-based networks.

-NSEP Priority Access provides priority to system resource access for authorized users to enhance their probability of successful communication during periods of network congestion.
+NSEP Priority Access provides prioritized access to system resources for authorized users to increase their probability of successful communication during periods of network congestion.
 Priority access involves preferential treatment in obtaining channel access and in allocation of network resources.
-The service is only available to designated, authorized individuals or devices who normally represent a small fraction of the overall user base.
+The service is only available to designated, authorized devices who normally represent a small fraction of the overall number of devices operating in the area.

 APs that have NSEP Priority Access activated advertise this capability in Beacon and Probe Response frames.
 Non-AP STAs which intend to use NSEP Priority Access query APs that advertise NSEP Priority Access to gain additional details prior to association.
 During Association, APs verify the authority of non-AP STAs to use NSEP Priority Access.
 This could be accomplished using a subscription service provider’s authorization infrastructure via an SSPN interface.
 The AP might store the results of this authorization process locally to enable subsequent verification.
 AP might also use this information to confirm authority during (re)Association.

 NSEP Priority Access operates in an on-demand fashion.
-When an authorized user or the managed service provider detects the need for priority, it invokes NSEP Priority Access via a higher layer function within the STA.
+The STA invokes NSEP Priority Access when instructed to do so by an authorized user or a managed service provider who detects the need for priority..

 Note 1: Detecting the need for priority is outside the scope of this Standard.